 Transportation in Watkins Glen State Park

-Watkins Glen State Park is located in Schuyler County off of highway 14, so you shouldn’t have any trouble driving your vehicle, RV, or trailer to the park.
+Watkins Glen State Park is located in the Finger Lakes region, 81 miles south of Rochester, and 150 miles southeast of Buffalo, New York.
+The park is in Schuyler County off of NY-14, which is a well-traveled highway, so you shouldn’t have any trouble driving your vehicle, RV, or trailer to the park.
 There are several entrances and internal roads, making it simple to navigate within the park.
 There are no restrictions for driving RVs or large vehicles within the park.
 There are also several shuttle stops within the park, which provide an alternative way to get around.
 Shuttles run daily during the summer and on weekends during the rest of the year.

-There are six main parking lots within the park including near the main entrance, park office, and South Pavilion so you shouldn’t have any trouble finding parking.
-You can also park your RV at one of the park’s campgrounds if you are staying overnight.
+There are six main parking lots within the park situated near the main entrance, the park office, and the South Pavilion, so you shouldn’t have any trouble finding parking.
+You can also park your rig at one of the park’s campgrounds if you are staying overnight.

 Campgrounds and parking in Watkins Glen State Park

 There are 49 campsites at Onondaga Village, 26 of which are open to RVs up to 25 or 30 feet in length.
 Each site here will require you to back the rig in, and there are no hookups available.
 This pet-friendly campground offers easy access to the Indian and Gorge Hiking trails.
 You’ll enjoy the use of picnic tables, fire rings, restrooms, and showers.
 Guests will find a dump station and a water fill-up station near the camp office.
 This campground is open from June to early September, and reservations can be made up to nine months in advance.